 - Ethics of Healing: Stress reactions, coping and addiction, trauma-informed teaching.

-- Styles of yoga will include: Yin, Vinyasa Flow, Hatha, Restorative, Prenatal, Postnatal, Yoga for Beginners, Gentle and therapeutically-oriented yoga.
+- Styles of yoga asana will include: Yin, Slow Flow, Hatha, Restorative, Prenatal, Postnatal, Yoga for Beginners, Gentle and therapeutically-oriented yoga.

 - Yoga career planning and business of yoga overview.